3 February 2019

 “Recreating 3D artificial coral structures within the coral rubble areas provides an effective framework for reef rehabilitation, as well as providing an improved habitat for fisheries and other marine life.”

-The Great Barrier Reef is under threat from a range of different human induced pressures and everything which can be done should be done to help the reef survive into the future, especially one where climate change continues unabated.
-The BMT-UQ team has worked closely with the Great Barrier Reef Marine Parks Authority and with Queensland Government agencies to select trial sites, to develop deployment protocols and to ensure that all necessary environmental approvals were obtained.
+The Great Barrier Reef is under threat from a range of human-induced pressures.
+The BMT-UQ team has worked closely with the Great Barrier Reef Marine Parks Authority and with Queensland Government agencies to select trial sites, develop deployment protocols, and obtain necessary environmental approvals.

-The pilot project has been funded by the Australian and Queensland governments and is being run through the Advance Queensland Small Business Innovation Research Coral Abundance Challenge.
+The pilot project has been funded by the Australian and Queensland governments and runs through the Advance Queensland Small Business Innovation Research Coral Abundance Challenge.